Novo Nordisk Chooses Vonage Contact Center to Enhance Customer Experience

-Novo Nordisk chose the Vonage+Contact+Center+for+Salesforce (VCC) solution for its deep Salesforce integration, global capabilities, analytics, and secure, reliable customer interactions.
-Vonage's award-winning contact centre solution integrates all communications channels without expensive, disruptive hardware changes and plugs straight into Salesforce, enhancing internal processes and increasing efficiency.
+Novo Nordisk chose the Vonage Contact Center for Salesforce (VCC) solution for its deep Salesforce integration, global capabilities, analytics, and secure, reliable customer interactions.
+Vonage's award-winning contact center solution integrates all communications channels without expensive, disruptive hardware changes and plugs straight into Salesforce, enhancing internal processes and increasing efficiency.

 "As part of our purpose to drive change, we constantly strive to provide access to care for people living with chronic diseases around the world.
 Our approach is to provide a service that goes beyond our medicines.
 To do this we are investing in tools and services to empower our colleagues to continually enhance our customer experience for the patients and HCPs we serve, as well as our partners," said Kasia Kacperska, SVP, Commercial Affairs & Strategy, International Operations, Novo Nordisk.
 "We needed a communications solution that would enable us to connect with the patients that need our medicines – securely and reliably.
 With Vonage Contact Center for Salesforce, we are delivering on our ambition to empower our colleagues to perform better, connect easier and provide a next-generation customer experience that ensures patients can get access to the medicine they need.
 We want to deliver the best service and care around our medicines, and Vonage helps us do that."

-With Salesforce integration at the heart of Vonage’s contact centre solution, agents have the ability to access all of the tools a cloud-based contact centre solution provides, all within the same environment.
-This includes the ability to route calls to appropriate agents to address immediate customer needs, connect with customers around the world, and customise dashboards with real-time performance data and analytics.
+With Salesforce integration at the heart of Vonage's contact center solution, agents have the ability to access all of the tools a cloud-based contact center solution provides, all within the same environment.
+This includes the ability to route calls to appropriate agents to address immediate customer needs, connect with customers around the world, and customize dashboards with real-time performance data and analytics.

 Salesforce and others are trademarks of Salesforce.com, Inc.